Charter for Justice- for a Fair Justice System- guest blog by Raj Chada

 Justice on the cheap means no real justice for any community – but it will always, and indeed has, affect most those that are discriminated against , those with limited means , those with no voice at all.

-That is who we must in a Charter for Justice.
+That is who we must consider in a Charter for Justice.

 David Lammy was comissioned to prepare a report (an ‘independent review into the treatment of, and outcomes for, Black, Asian and Minority Ethnic individuals in the Criminal Justice System “ in response to the over -representation of BAME individuals in the criminal justice system.